 - Entegra Coach

-What Do Customers Have to Say About Jayco?
+What Do Customers Have To Say About Jayco?

 At the end of the day, a product is only as good as the reviews it gets, so what do customers have to say about Jayco RVs?
-While there are a great deal of reviews and comments surrounding Jayco, there are a few different things we will focus on today.
+While there are a great deal of reviews and comments surrounding Jayco, there are a few different things we’ll focus on today.
 Let’s begin with an overview of what customers have to say!

-Considering the fact that Jayco has been a reliable RV brand for decades, it has garnered a number of positive reviews from its customers over the years.
+Considering the fact Jayco has been a reliable RV brand for decades, it has garnered a number of positive reviews from its customers over the years.
 In fact, Jayco has a large customer base that continues to buy their travel trailers and motorhomes year after year, upgrading and purchasing new Jayco RVs when the time is right.

 A final positive that often gets mentioned by Jayco RV owners is Jayco’s fantastic warranty program.
 They offer one of the most comprehensive and complete warranties in the RV business, covering a variety of structural and cosmetic issues.

 The trouble with utilizing and redeeming any type of RV warranty is that you often have to do this in a facility that recognizes the warranty in the first place.
-These facilities are limited, including ones offered by Jayco, and you may find that the amount of time it takes for you to get an appointment and get your RV fixed is longer than you may have anticipated or wanted.
+These facilities are limited, including ones offered by Jayco, and you may find the amount of time it takes for you to get an appointment and get your RV fixed is longer than you may have anticipated or wanted.

 Another negative review surrounds the reliability of Jayco RVs and the build quality.
 Jayco recommends anticipating an average of 3 to 5 repairs during the first few years of RV ownership, which is why they offer such a comprehensive warranty program.
-However, many customers mention that they still experience issues with their RV once their warranty has expired or lapsed.
+However, many customers mention they still experience issues with their RV once their warranty has expired or lapsed.

 All of this said, let’s take a look at some of Jayco’s reviews in more depth.